 Michael joined Watsi on July 29th, 2013.
-One year ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michael's most recent donation traveled 6,400 miles to support Abel, an 11-month-old baby boy from Bolivia, to fund heart surgery.
+Two years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michael's most recent donation traveled 3,800 miles to support Nekanisa, an 11-year-old girl from Kenya, to fund angular deformity correction.

 Abel, who is 11 months old, lives with his parents in La Paz.
 He is his parents' first child.
 Abel was born with a cardiac condition called ventricular septal defect.
 Because of this, a hole exists between the two lower chambers of his heart.
 Blood leaks through this hole without passing through Abel's lungs to obtain oxygen, leaving him weak and short of breath.
 Abel's parents sought the help of our medical partner, Haiti Cardiac Alliance, and now Abel is scheduled for surgery on January 16th, at Hospital del Niño Dr. Ovidio Aliaga Uria.
 During surgery, doctors will sew the hole shut, so that blood will no longer leak out.
 This procedure should enable Abel to grow into a healthy young boy.
 Abel's mother said: "Our family is praying that our son will be strong and healthy after this surgery!"